 The City of Windsor is currently asking motorists for patience and co-operation while street teams and contractors are trying to clear the roads and are requesting that drivers also avoid parking on the streets to enable the snow plows to clear as much snow as possible.

-At the offices of Greg Monforton & Partners, we would also like to alert Ontario motorists that this drop in temperature has also raised the possibility of the roads becoming very slippery with ice and urge all drivers to exercise extreme caution while on the roads and highways over the coming days.
+At the offices of Greg Monforton & Partners, our team of personal injury lawyers and support staff would also like to alert Ontario motorists that this drop in temperature has also raised the possibility of the roads becoming very slippery with ice and urge all drivers to exercise extreme caution while on the roads and highways over the coming days.